ENCCS/cmake-workshop/content/hello-ctest.rst

    You can download the :download:`complete, working example <code/tarballs/06_bash-ctest_solution.tar.bz2>`.

-.. challenge:: Running the tests through a Python script
+.. exercise:: Running the tests through a Python script

    It is much more common nowadays to use Python, rather than shell scripts.
 In this exercise, we will add two more tests to our project.
 These new tests